Form 15CA & 15CB Guide for NRIs, OCIs And Foreign Citizens

 If the payment is taxable and your aggregate exceeds ₹5 lakh in the year (and you don’t have an AO certificate), you generally need 15CB.
 Otherwise, you don’t.
 The Income Tax portal’s 15CA FAQ also calls 15CB an event-based form that triggers once the ₹5 lakh line is crossed.
 Income Tax Department

-When 15CA/15CB Is Not Required
+When 15CA & 15CB Is Not Required?

-Rule 37BB has a specified list of payment types where 15CA/15CB is not required.
+Rule 37BB has a specified list of payment types where 15 CA and 15 CB is not required.
 This list is what banks refer to when they say, “For this purpose code, no forms needed.”
 If your payment matches an item in that list, you can avoid the forms.
 Always keep proof of the purpose code and any documents your bank asked for.
-Income Tax India

 The Income Tax portal FAQ also says 15CA is not required when a resident individual’s remittance does not need RBI approval, and where it matches relevant RBI purpose codes.
 Do confirm how your bank applies this rule for your transaction.
-Income Tax Department

 Important: Even for cases that look exempt, banks can still ask for 15CA/15CB because they have internal controls and audit checks.
 This is normal.
 Follow their checklist.
-ICICI Bank

-When You Need Only Form 15CA
+When Do You Need To Submit Only The 15CA Form Online?

-You need only Form 15CA when:
+You need only 15CA when:

 - The remittance amount is small, and